NVIDIA GeForce RTX 3080 Founders Edition English Review – New performance levels at lower costs

 NVIDIA Reflex, anti-latency optimizations

-Another technology introduced by Ampere GPUs is NVIDIA Reflex, which enables monitoring and reducing system latency in competitive games.
+Another technology introduced by Ampere GPUs is NVIDIA Reflex, which enables monitoring and reducing system latency in competitive gaming.
 The company claims it employs optimizations of the GPU and the game itself, to improve response times in milliseconds, beyond factors such as network connection.
-In sports every millisecond counts, so in theory, NVIDIA Reflex could give a competitive advantage to users.
+In sports every millisecond counts, therefore NVIDIA Reflex could give, in theory, a competitive advantage to users.
 It will be the experience of professional players that will determine the success of this technology.

 RTX Broadcast, tools for streamers and content creators